 Sometimes, the presence of big leaps across strings is almost proof that the composer didn’t imagine the passage played legato.
 This is especially so in Pre-Romantic music where the natural bowing was not in fact legato and composers used dots only exceptionally, to indicate the very shortest notes.
-When we play the Prelude to Bach’s Fourth Cello Suite with a legato bowing style – as many people have done and still do – we are creating a lot of problems for ourselves (and for the music) because those leaps across 4 strings are basically impossible to do cleanly and simultaneously legato.
+When we play the Prelude to Bach’s Fourth Cello Suite with a legato bowing style – as many people have done and still do – we are creating a lot of problems for ourselves (and for the music) because those leaps across four strings are basically impossible to do cleanly and simultaneously legato.
 Even such a magnificent cellist as Danil Shafran suffers a lot, regularly touching the middle strings with his bow and thus sounding undesired “parasite” notes that don’t fit in with the harmony.
 In the days of Bach, the cellist would no doubt have played this piece with quite separated bow strokes, with the legato effect coming mainly from the echo in the church acoustics.
-If we want the same effect nowadays in a dry acoustic, we could always use the above “addition of double-stops” trick to simultaneously facilitate the legato string crossings and add resonance and harmonic richness.
+If we want the same effect nowadays in a dry acoustic, we could perhaps use the “addition of double-stops” trick to simultaneously facilitate the legato string crossings and add resonance and harmonic richness.

-To see the whole Prelude written out in this way, open the following link: BACH: SUITE Nº 4: PRELUDE WITH DOUBLE STOPS
+To see the whole Prelude written out in this way, open the following link:

 TO LEAP OR NOT TO LEAP?
 FINGERING CHOICES.